Ashton-Jeffrey/01-HTML-CSS-GIT-CODE-REFACTOR-CHALLENGE/README.md

 ## Description

-In this refactor challenge we we're given the task of improving the codebase of the Herison Website to ensure it follows accessibility standards and is optimised for search engines.
+In this refactor challenge we we're given the task of improving the codebase of the Horiseon Website to ensure it follows accessibility standards and is optimised for search engines.

 I changed the elements so that they were using more semantic elements rather than all div elements.
-This is to give a clearer understanding of what the elements are e.g. article, main, nav, header, aside, figure etc. I also updated the title to the name of the website and changed some of the heading attributes so they fall in a sequential order.
+This is to give a clearer understanding of what the elements are e.g. article, main, nav, header, aside, figure etc. I also updated the title to the name of the website and changed some of the heading attributes so they falßl in a sequential order.
 For the image and icon elements I added accessible alt attributes to improve seo and improve the accessibility of the site.
 I also changed the class of some of the elements in order to group elements together that had the same CSS styling.
 This meant I was able to reduce the repetitveness of the CSS code.

 ## Usage